floragunncom/search-guard-docs/_content/_docs_quickstart/demo_installer_artefacts.md

 searchguard.restapi.roles_enabled: ["SGS_ALL_ACCESS"]
 ```

 In the demo setup, this Search Guard role is assigned to the user `admin`.
-If you have installed the Kibana Configuration GUI, simply login as `admin/admin`.
+If you have installed the Dashboards/Kibana Configuration GUI, simply login as `admin/admin`.

 ### Default cluster name and host